Call us in Kirkland: 425-222-2841

 • Management of medications that affect oral health

-Preventive care also plays a crucial role.
+Preventive dental care in Kirkland, WA, also plays a crucial role.
 Regular dental visits can lead to monitoring your oral health and taking steps to manage them before they get worse.

 Here are a few prevention tips to help maintain a beautiful smile: